 - short term second phase accommodation

-By providing these services we create touch points of contact with people to: access their circumstances; gain insight into the number of people in need; and get to start a conversation with them to help them get off the street or get help with other problems like drug addiction, abuse, mental illness, or even just access to a computer.
+By providing these services we create touch points of contact with people to: access their circumstances; gain insight replica breitling transocean chronograph automatic rose gold mens watch rb015212 g738brlt into the number of people in need; and get to start a conversation with them to help them get off the street or get help with other problems like drug addiction, abuse, mental illness, or even just access to a computer.

 Daily ablutions and laundry facilities.

-Having a safe place to shower and wash their clothing is a service critically required by those living on the street, giving them some kind a self respect.
-Lack of access to these facilities results in poor hygiene and further marginalization, rendering them less able to find work or access other much needed services.
+Having a safe place to shower and wash their clothing is a service critically required by those living on the street, giving them some kind of self-respect.
+Lack of access to these facilities results in poor hygiene and further marginalization, rendering them less able to find work or access other much-needed services.